What Is Lymphedema?

 Up until recently, we have only been able to detect the development of lymphedema through physical signs, such as tightening of the skin of the hand and forearm, difficulty putting on or taking off rings and watches, and changes in arm measurements.
 Unfortunately by the time swelling becomes obvious, it is more difficult to treat.

-We currently have a way to assess patients for lymphedema before swelling and discomfort occur.
-By using a simple, non-invasive assessment called bioimpedence spectroscopy, we can more precisely evaluate a patient for early evidence of lymphedema, before tightness and swelling develops.
+There is currently a method of non-invasive assessment, called bioimpedence spectroscopy, that can more precisely evaluate a patient for early evidence of lymphedema, before tightness and swelling develops.
 The good news is that with early detection and intervention, studies have shown that we can potentially halt and even reverse the progression of lymphedema.
 The test is non-invasive, painless, and takes approximately 5 minutes to complete – it is similar to having an EKG reading performed.

 Usually the test will be performed prior to surgery to obtain a baseline reading, and then at various intervals after surgery.
 Periodic testing will help us determine if fluid is building up even before the obvious physical signs of lymphedema have developed.
 If it is noted that the fluid content is increasing, early referral to physical therapy will result in more effective treatment.
-Bioimpedence spectroscopy is the only FDA-cleared device specifically for the detection of lymphedema, and I am excited to be one of the few facilities in the area to offer the this for my patients.
+Bioimpedence spectroscopy is the only FDA-cleared device specifically for the detection of lymphedema.

 Dr. Attai does not provide online medical advice.
 The information provided is for general information only.